 Even if nudnik consumers sometimes successfully lead sellers to adjust their policies, products, or services, it is likely that some consumers will benefit from these changes more than others.
-Put differently, the minority of nudniks may not typify or advocate for all other consumers.
+In effect, the small minority of consumers who are nudniks may not typify or advocate for all other consumers.
 Different consumers have different buying and contracting needs.
 The question is, then, if nudnik consumers can benefit the general pool of consumers by driving the market to a higher-quality equilibrium, or whether such activism is more likely to only benefit some groups of consumers, while increasing prices for all consumers.

-Put differently, my concern here is that nudnik consumers might have distinctive, or idiosyncratic preferences.
-Nudnik consumers operate, in reality as independent entrepreneurs.
+Thus, the concern here is that nudnik consumers might have distinctive, or idiosyncratic preferences, in effect, acting as independent entrepreneurs.
 As we have seen, there is reason to believe that nudnik consumers have specific characteristics, concerns, and demographic traits.
-Their preferences might, as a result, be distinct from those of more passive, non-complaining consumers.
-Nudniks may fail to accurately represent the preferences of the general consumer population.
-And firms are likely to try to tailor their products and services to these preferences, rather than to the preferences of the more silent, acquiescent consumers.
+Their preferences might, then, differ from those of more passive, non-complaining consumers.
+As a result, nudniks may fail to accurately represent the preferences of the general consumer population.
+Nevertheless, firms are likely to try to tailor their products and services to the nudnik’s preferences to avoid the consequences of nudnik’s responses, rather than to the preferences of the more silent, acquiescent consumers.

 There is no evidence suggesting that nudnik consumers demand reforms that benefit all consumers.
 Instead, it can be assumed that nudniks demand changes that cater to their particular needs and preferences.
 The point here is that there is no reason to expect nudniks to typify the demands of all non-nudnik consumers.
 If sellers are unable to distinguish between nudniks and non-nudnik consumers, and do not want to lose nudniks as buyers, they would adjust their products or services to conform with nudniks’ demands, but there is no evidence suggesting that these changes will conform to the overall preferences of consumers merely because nudniks demand them.